peterhinch/micropython-vs1053/SYNCHRONOUS.md

  * `sdcs` A `Pin` instance defined as `Pin.OUT` with `value=1`.
  * `mp` A string defining the mount point (e.g. `/fc`).
  * `cancb` A callback normally returning `True`.
 If it returns `False` while an MP3 is playing, playback will be cancelled.
+The callback should return as fast as possible: any delay is likely to affect playback.

 ## 5.2 Methods